- How did PAWS start?

 What if a friend or family member wants to adopt my foster animal?

 Thank you for helping find homes for your foster animals.
 Please keep in mind however, that the animals will not be available until their medical work, including spay or neuter surgery, is completed.
-Please refer interested adopters to the PAWS adoption page firstname.lastname@example.org to start the adoption process.
+Please refer interested adopters to the PAWS adoption page or send an email to email@example.com to start the adoption process.

 What if I want to adopt the animal I’m fostering?